upbound/docs/content/uxp/install.md

 ### Configure Upbound Universal Crossplane installed from the Amazon EKS management console

-If you have installed `uxp` directly from the Amazon EKS management console, you need to grant `crossplane` and any `provider` additional cluster level roles.
+If you have installed `uxp` directly from the Amazon EKS management console, you need to grant `crossplane` and any `provider` cluster level roles.

-Why are those actions needed?
-The `uxp` installation has been tailored to fit AWS requirements and the `crossplane-rbac-manager` has been disabled for the installation.
+Upbound tailored the `uxp` installation to fit AWS requirements and Upbound removes the `crossplane-rbac-manager` from the installation.

-This means that in order to install and use any provider, you will need to configure `uxp` by granting additional cluster scope permissions to the `crossplane` pod and `provider` pods.
+To install and use any provider, you must to configure `uxp` by granting cluster scope permissions to the `crossplane` pod and `provider` pods.

 > These steps are necessary only for the installations without `crossplane-rbac-manager.`